zulip/zulip.github.io/gsoc-ideas.md

   [our open settings/admin issues](https://github.com/zulip/zulip/labels/area%3A%20admin).
   **Skills recommended**: JavaScript, HTML, CSS, and an eye for visual design.
-Experience using the Timeline tab in the Chrome developer tools is useful if you want to focus on the perforamnce side of things.
+Experience using the Timeline tab in the Chrome developer tools is useful if you want to focus on the performance side of things.
 The performance issues are primarily on the frontend, so Python/Django experience is less important, but still useful.
   Expert: Brock Whittaker.